-So impacted by God's love for her, Andrea went on to complete a university degree with the goal to use creative arts as a form of healing for traumatized children, youth and women's groups.
+So impacted by God's love for her, Andrea now has the goal to use creative arts as a form of healing for traumatised children, youth and women's groups.

 "I now understand that God has a plan for my life," she says with certainty.